“What happened last night?” — said by every single person reading this at least one time.

 I drink to have fun and laugh.
 I got to the gym to pump and feel good.
 I take kickboxing classes for the workout and the thrill.
 I do NOT ever go looking for fights at bars.
 The problem is that alcohol changes you.
 The nicest guys can get rowdy after red bull and vodka shots.

-One time I was chatting with a young lady.
+For example, one time I was chatting with a young lady.
 This guy came up to me and started taking gibberish I tried to brush him off.
 He tries to swing at me.
 He misses.
 Then the air almost knocked him over because he was so drunk.
 He could barely stand.
 Finally the bouncer who has been watching this exchange comes to kick the guy out.
 An hour later I go to thank the bouncer.
 He informs me that the guy left the club and got into a fight on the street.
 Good job stud!

 Here are my rules for drinking in general: